Take-Off-7/Python-Automation/README.md

 git clone https://github.com/Take-Off-7/Python-Authomation.git
 cd Python-Authomation

-2: Start a local HTTP server for testing
+2. Start a local HTTP server for testing:

 To safely test the script without hitting external servers, run: python -m http.server 80
 This starts a simple HTTP server on your machine at: http://127.0.0.1:80

-3: Run the script
+3. Run the script:
 In a different terminal, execute the stress test script: python main.py
 You should see output like: